gicentre/scrc/docs/correlation/correlation.md

 > the revelation of the complex
 _(Tufte, 2001, p191)_

-This takes some skill, experimentation and explanation.
+This takes some skill, experimentation, explanation, reflection ... and in my view discourse.

+There are no absolute answers in my view.
+Which is why we need to communicate about, and explain, our candidates.

 ---